 Although the WHO designation is new, the division’s faculty have a long standing involvement improving health outcomes for mothers and children around the world.

 “World-class children’s hospitals extend their efforts to support the health of women and children all over the world.
 We’re proud that our faculty members have been major architects of several programs developed in partnership with WHO that have and are being implemented world-wide,” states Children’s Colorado President and CEO Jim Shmerling, DHA, FACHE.

-The center’s maternal and child health division is co-directed by Eric Simoes, MD, professor of pediatrics, and Susan Niermeyer, MD, MPH, professor of pediatrics.
-Senior investigators include Edwin J Asturias, MD, assistant professor of pediatrics, and Gretchen Heinrichs, MD, DTMH, assistant professor of obstetrics and gynecology and Director of Maternal Health Programs.
+Senior investigators include Eric Simoes, MD, professor of pediatrics, Edwin J Asturias, MD, associate professor of pediatrics, and Gretchen Heinrichs, MD, DTMH, assistant professor of obstetrics and gynecology and Director of Maternal Health Programs.

 Among the program activities is the center’s first Pan-American Vaccine Safety Summit, held May 10-11, 2012 on the University of Colorado Anschutz Medical Campus.
 For additional information on the center and division of maternal and child health, visit http://globalhealth.ucdenver.edu.